xmenbteam/fe-nc-jukebox/README.md

 4. Before you go any further it's time to extract some of this rendering logic to separate components.
 Create a new functional Component called `Header`.
 Extract the `h1` that you are currently rendering to this new component but do not move the `playListTitle` variable.
 Pass this information to your new component via `props` instead.
 Everything should render on the page as it did before.

 5. Create a new component called `Songs`.
-Extract the rendering your list of pizzas to this new component.
+Extract the rendering your list of songs to this new component.
 As before everything should render just as it was and your `App` is rendering two child components.

-6. There's always that one song that gets stuck in your head.
-Render the name of `favSong` inside your new `Songs` component above the list of songs.
+6. Time to show which song is currently being played.
+Render the `currentlyPlaying` song in your `Songs` component.

-7. In order to highlight what the song of the moment is add some styling to it.
-There is a pre-built class of `song-special`.
-Add this to the relevant track so that it looks different from the others.
+7. This doesn't stand out visually however.
+Add the pre-built class of `song-current` to the song that is being played from your list to highlight it.

 8. The next step is to show the user how many times each song has been played.
 Create a new component called `PlayCounts` and render it underneath your `Songs`.
-This component should show the user how many of each pizza they've ordered according to the `playCounts` variable.
+This component should show the user how many times each song has been played according to the `playCounts` variable.

 9. Add a total to your `PlayCounts` telling the user how many tracks have be played in total.